Generic tips for developing HPLC methods using Cogent TYPE-C™ columns

 Step 3: Reversed Phase Gradient.
 Set up your instrument to run a shallow gradient from 95% water to 40% water for 20 minutes.
 This long and shallow gradient will be very beneficial for determining the optimal gradient or isocratic method to run your mixture with later.
 For sharper peaks and less retention, run a shorter (Steeper) gradient from the same starting points to end points.

 Step 4: Equilibrate (ANP).
-Equilibrate the column by running 100% acetonitrile for approximately 2 minutes.
+Equilibrate the column by running 100% acetonitrile then equilibrate the column at 90/10 acetonitrile / DI water for approximately 5 minutes before starting the gradient in step 5.

 Step 5: ANP Gradient.
 Set up your instrument to run a shallow gradient using the same mobile phase in Step 3 to run from 90% acetonitrile to 40% acetonitrile for 20 minutes.
 This long and shallow gradient will be very beneficial for determining the optimal gradient or isocratic method to run your mixture with later.
 For sharper peaks and less retention, run a shorter (steeper) gradient from the same starting points to end points.